 Re: want to be crna for the wrong reasons?

 No I did not think about becoming a CRNA until I was actually in nursing school when I was exposed to career advancement in the field that I have a genuine interest in.
 I am just saying that nursing is a people’s profession, meaning that you are taking care of people in their most vulnerable states.
-Throughout nursing school and even now, I see students and nurses who have horrible bedside manner and are disinterested in caring for their patients because god forbid they actually have to touch them.
+Throughout nursing school and are disinterested in caring for their patients because god forbid they actually have to touch them.

 I bring up that yahoo article, well actually cnn… http://money.cnn.com/2010/03/11/news/economy/health_care_doctor_incomes/index.htm